orstavik/JoiComponents/book/chapter3/Problem_sloppy_fingers.md

 In addition, a third problem is that sensors of touch devices can be too coarse to distinguish between individual touches in some situations.

-In this chapter I will present these problems and ways to solve them.
+This chapter presents these problems and how to address them.

 ## Problem 1: Sloppy fingers